apache/parquet-java/parquet-hadoop/README.md

 ---

 **Property:** `parquet.page.size.row.check.min`
-**Description:** The minimum number of row per page.
+**Description:** The frequency of checks of the page size limit will be between `parquet.page.size.row.check.min` and `parquet.page.size.row.check.max`.
+If the frequency is high, the page size will be accurate.
+If the frequency is low, the performance will be better.
 **Default value:** `100`

 ---

 **Property:** `parquet.page.size.row.check.max`
-**Description:** The frequency of checks of the page size limit.
-In other words, we perform the checking after each `parquet.page.size.row.check.max` rows.
+**Description:** The frequency of checks of the page size limit will be between `parquet.page.size.row.check.min` and `parquet.page.size.row.check.max`.
+If the frequency is high, the page size will be accurate.
+If the frequency is low, the performance will be better.
 **Default value:** `10000`

 ---